AI Policy Guide

 Before diving into how AI works, one must form an idea of what AI systems offer:

 1. Automation.
 AI can automate new types of tasks that previously required human input.
 Before AI, automation was reserved for the consistent, predictable, and repetitive.
 AI expands automation into “fuzzy” tasks that deal with complex problems and uncertainty.
-With AI, automation can extend to imprecise tasks, including image recognition, speech translation, and writing.
+With AI, automation can extend to imprecise tasks including image recognition, speech translation, and writing.

 Confronting Barriers to Automation

 This new class of automation has raised many questions of ethics, safety, and the role of government, all of which have limited autonomous system deployment.
-Driverless car engineers often puzzle over how driverless vehicles should confront classic trolley problem scenarios.
+Driverless car engineers often puzzle over how driverless vehicles should confront classic trolley-problem scenarios.
 AI safety experts often worry about determining acceptable levels of failure before deploying these systems.
 Meanwhile, new forms of automation can be blocked by historical laws and regulations written under the assumption of human, not machine, control.

 System Flexibility

-Although today’s AI systems are all narrow in scope, efforts are underway to develop so-called artificial general intelligence (AGI), with “the ability to achieve a variety of goals, and carry out a variety of tasks, in a variety of different contexts and environments.”
+Although today’s AI systems are narrow in scope, efforts are under way to develop so-called artificial general intelligence (AGI), which has “the ability to achieve a variety of goals, and carry out a variety of tasks, in a variety of different contexts and environments.”
 This category represents the science fiction vision that many readers hold of AI.
-Note that generality does not imply quality.
-Just as a lion and a human vary wildly in intelligence, it is possible for AGI systems to perform general tasks at varying levels of proficiency.
-Also note that AGI does not imply human-like AI; AGI can be as advanced as humans without necessarily mimicking our cognition.
+Note that generality does not imply balanced quality across capabilities.
+Just as a lion might excel at hunting and a human at mathematical reasoning, it is possible for AGI systems to perform tasks at varying levels of proficiency.
+Also note that AGI does not imply humanlike AI; AGI can be as advanced as humans without necessarily mimicking our cognition.
 A chess-playing AI, for instance, might win by mere exhaustive calculation of every combination of possible moves.
 Contrast this thought process with the strategic reasoning of human cognition.
-AGI also does not mean superintelligence, an AI system that is smarter than humans in almost every domain.
-These variations on advanced AI systems do not yet exist, and they represent only a fraction of AI R&D. To reiterate, most AI in use and development today does not hold these aims.
-Still, AGI investment is growing; a 2020 survey identified 72 active AGI R&D projects spread across 37 countries.
-Policymakers should take these concepts seriously even if they consider true AGI far off or impossible.
-Even an AI that can convincingly mimic AGI or superintelligence ought to be a matter of policy concern.
+AGI also does not mean superintelligence—that is, an AI system that is smarter than humans in almost every domain.
+These variations on advanced AI systems do not yet exist, though increasing R&D has been devoted to their development.

 How AI Works: Prerequisites